-At Eckhardt Dental Centre, our Penticton dentists use dental crowns to correct significant tooth damage and prevent further deterioration.
+At Eckhardt Dental Centre, our Penticton dentists use dental crowns to help correct significant tooth damage and prevent further deterioration.

 What is a Dental Crown?

-Dental crowns help to improve the strength, appearance, and function of a broken tooth that may otherwise be lost.
+Dental crowns can help to improve the strength, appearance, and function of a broken tooth that may otherwise be lost.